brendt/stitcher.io/src/content/blog/2020-08-26-lbc-launch.md

 In this book I'll give you concrete solutions to real life problems, but its actual goal is to teach you a mindset.
 I want to share the process we went through, so that you can apply it to your problems, and come up with the solutions that work best for you.

+My colleague [Freek](*https://twitter.com/freekmurze) phrased it like this:

+> Don't dogmatically keep following rules you agreed on in the past, but keep challenging them.

 ---

 Besides the book, I've also created an additional video course: some episodes take written theory and visualise it, others will dive deep into code in ways a book couldn't do.

 I believe this book will help you designing and managing large applications, no matter what background you're coming from.
 The beauty of it — if I can say so myself — is that all patterns and principles described can be taken out of the context I personally work in, and applied to many other kinds of projects, even outside of Laravel.

 So if your interest is piqued, you can take a look over here: [https://laravel-beyond-crud.com/](*https://laravel-beyond-crud.com/)!